Official Buying Co-Op Site

 The best benefit of coffee is that I like it, and it makes me feel good!

-Wikipedia has a lengthy list of the recent discoveries about the health effects of Coffee.
-It is an extensive article, but a few of the many listed benefits are: Reduced risk of Alzheimer's disease and Dementia, reduced risk of gallstone disease, reduced risk of Parkinson's disease, and increased cognitive performance.
+Wikipedia has a lengthy list of the recent discoveries about the health effects of coffee.
+It is an extensive article, but a few of the many listed benefits are: reduced risk of Alzheimer's disease and Dementia, reduced risk of gallstone disease, reduced risk of Parkinson's disease, and increased cognitive performance.

 The Benefits of Coffee

 Hello, I’m Scott Bortz, founder of Hard Bean.
 Ever since I was a kid, I liked coffee.
-I would look forward to going to the grocery store with my mother so that I could pick out the can of coffee for the family.
+I would look forward to going to the grocery store with my mother so that I could pick out the can of beans for the family.
 I liked trying all the different kinds.
 My favorite back then was Savarin, a slightly darker coffee.